 This was my family’s last brush with the most violent form of police brutality, but we’re still witnessing police brutality every day – whether it’s from the news or experience.
 I have a sister who has dealt with it by a racist police officer for years, including intimidation, harassment, false arrest, and racial profiling.
 She clearly wasn’t the only woman of color to go through this with this particular officer, because similar stories were told after he forcibly resigned from his post after a 5-day suspension from the police commission during the summer.

 I understand that not all officers are like this.
 Some people become officers because they want to actually make the world a better place, but then there are others that have ulterior motives.
 The latter should be held accountable for their actions by the legal system.
 This will continue as long as the good officers continue to stand with the bad officers instead of standing with us on this matter.

 I can’t help but seethe with anger when I read that racism is dead or that black people like pulling out the race card.
+Stop narrating our narratives based on your opinion.
 Racism never left since it still runs rampantly and viciously.
 One must live underneath a proverbial rock if it’s believed that racism doesn’t exist.
-In one of the most unfortunate events, innocent black lives are seemingly being taken every day by those who are meant to serve and protect.
+Innocent black lives are seemingly being taken every day by those who are meant to serve and protect.
 My cousin may have lived in a time where deaths like his didn’t make nationwide news, but the digital age we live in now is making it easier to reveal police misconduct.

 Please consider making a contribution to the following causes if you’re able to: